kentlouisetonino/goplayground/README.md

 ### Description
 #

-> - A Go backend playground that integrates with different technologies.
+> - A Go playground that integrates with different technologies.

-> - This is also where I tinker Go standard libraries and available modules.

 ```bash
 # API URL.